 At Gleeson College, we are dedicated to the pursuit of excellence and we will strive to support each and every student to achieve their own personal excellence.

-Our Flexible Learning Centre staff endeavour to stay continually up to date with advances in the field of Special Education.
-Key staff work closely with our local feeder schools on the transition of students with special needs.
-Planning on this can begin up to twelve months prior to a student beginning at Gleeson to ensure that beginning at our College is as stress-free as possible for students.
+Our Learning Centre staff endeavour to stay continually up to date with advances in the field of Inclusive Education.
+Key staff work closely with our local partner primary schools on the transition of students with special needs.
+Planning on this can begin up to 12 months prior to a student beginning at Gleeson to ensure that beginning at our College is as stress-free as possible for students.
 At the other end, staff also cooperate with outside agencies to ensure all students are provided with the maximum opportunities in relation to school-based apprenticeships and post-school employment options, when the time to leave Gleeson College arrives.

 Gleeson College also provide a quiet, safe environment called 'The Zone', during recess and lunch breaks, for students with social integration difficulties such as Asperger's.
-In 'The Zone', students are able to develop social skills and practice these skills in a small group setting.
+In 'The Zone', held in The Learning Centre, students are able to develop social skills and practice these skills in a small group setting.

 Students requesting special provisions in exams will be required to undertake an assessment as specified by the SACE Board of SA, who will then independently decide which provisions will be provided.
 More information can be found on the SACE website: https://www.sace.sa.edu.au/web/special-provisions

-In addition, the Flexible Learning Centre teachers offer advice on pedagogy that supports differentiation in teaching and learning to the rest of the Gleeson College teaching staff.
+In addition, our Learning Centre Teachers offer advice on pedagogy that supports differentiation in teaching and learning to the rest of the Gleeson College Teaching Staff.